bcgov/data-publication/pages/dps_bcdc_w_record_mgmt_ui.md

     |Access Type| Description
     |:---|:---|
-    |Public| All users can access the dataset.
+    |Public| All can access the dataset.
     |Government and Business BCeID| Only people with IDIR and Business BCeID credentials can access the dataset.
     |Government| Only IDIR credentials can access the dataset.
     |Named Users| Only specific named users can access the dataset.